bitboxer/bitboxer.de/_posts/2020/2020-01-30-how-i-organize-myself.md

 do next.
 These are the tools that I use:

 * [OmniFocus](https://www.omnigroup.com/omnifocus) — of all of the tools I am using, this is the most important one.
 I will have to do a follow up on how I manage everything in here.
 It basically contains everything that I plan to do in the next decade or so 😉.
-* [Wunderlist](https://wunderlist.com/) — Sadly I cannot share things in OmniFocus with my wife.
-We use good old Wunderlist to share our shopping list and other items.
-There is nothing as reliable and easy to use as this little outdated tool.
+* [Microsoft ToDo](https://todo.microsoft.com) — Sadly I cannot share things in OmniFocus with my wife.
+We use good Microsoft To Do to share our shopping list and other items.
+There is nothing as reliable and easy to use as this little tool.
 * [Fantastical](https://flexibits.com/fantastical) — all my appointments are in here.
 * [Bear](https://bear.app/) — Every idea for a blog post and all things that are longer than 2 lines of text land in here.
 I link from OmniFocus to the documents in Bear if needed.
 * [Octobox](https://octobox.io/) — all GitHub notifications in one place.
 With this it's easy to see what I still have to work on.
 With its filter I can easily select a client or library I need or want to spend some time on.
 I go through them hourly and archive everything without the need to take action.